40% of ASU students don’t drink alcohol, according to annual surveys of our students. - Why is this important?

 This information corrects misperceptions about student drinking.

-These data reinforce positive norms, and affirm that there is a significant proportion of students who enjoy socializing without alcohol.
+These data reinforce positive norms, and affirm that there is a significant proportion of students who enjoy activities that don’t involve alcohol.

-Students in recovery from alcohol and other drugs, and those who choose choose not to drink, will be glad to know that their decisions are aligned with other students, and they are not alone.
+Students in recovery from alcohol and other drugs, and those who choose a sober lifestyle for other reasons, will be happy to learn that they are a large proportion of the student population.

 Start by believing.

-40.2% had been sick with a cold, the flu, or a sore throat.
+40.3% have been ill with a cold, the flu, or a sore throat.

-40.3% experienced family problems such as financial, legal, health or relationship problems.
+43.9% of ASU students reported experiencing family problems such as financial, legal, health or relationship problems, within the past 12 months.

-When your student shares about experiences with you, listening will go a long way to helping her or him to get through a personal crisis.
+When students share about their situation with you, listening with a little understanding will go a long way to helping them to get through their personal crisis.

 Encourage your club, organization, or committee to participate in healthy activities like:

 Community service projects – there are many options available through ASU.
-Check out the opportunities and commit to action as a group.
+Visit Changemaker Central at ASU and commit to action as a group.

 Participate in Outdoor Recreation, Group Fitness Classes, Triathlons, Weight lifting and other programs offered through Sun Devil Fitness.